emirhalici/coordinate_timezone_lookup/README.md

 A lightweight timezone lookup library for Dart.
 Applies lossy compression, accuracy is naturally lower than other other implementations.

-This is mostly a Dart port of currently archived [tz-lookup-oss](https://github.com/darkskyapp/tz-lookup-oss).
+This is mostly a Dart port of currently archived [tz-lookup-oss](https://github.com/darkskyapp/tz-lookup-oss) and up-to-date fork [tz-lookup](https://github.com/photostructure/tz-lookup).

 Usage
 -------